-True North allows students to have cellular phones at school only if parental permission is given to have the device at school, and with the Headmaster's approval.
-Once approved, students must keep their phones turned off and in their backpacks, unless they receive permission from their current teacher to use the phone for educational purposes.
+True North allows students to have cellular phones at school only if parental permission is given to have the device at school.
+Students must keep their phones turned off and in their backpacks, unless they receive permission from their current teacher to use the phone for educational purposes.
 If a phone is seen or heard while under school supervision without teacher permission, they will be taken away and existing behavioral sanctions will apply.
-All confiscated cell phones or other electronic devices will be made available only to the parent/legal guardian for direct pick-up at their convenience.
+Cell phones or other electronic devices that are confiscated for the first time will be given to the student at the end of the day.
 When a student has a legitimate need to make a call during the school day, they may use a school telephone, provided they obtain permission from a staff member prior to use.
 Parents who need to contact their children during the school day for valid emergencies should contact the school office to relay a message, and that message will be relayed to your child in a timely fashion.
-Phones that are confiscated for a 2nd time in a school year will be held for month; phones that are confiscated for a 3rd time in a school year will be held for the entire school year.
+Phones that are confiscated for a 2nd time in a school year will be made available only to the parent/legal guardian for direct pick-up at their convenience.
+Phones that are confiscated for a 3rd time in a school year will be held for a month.
+Phones that are confiscated for a 4th time in a school year.